Seasickness is a problem that is familiar to everyone. Interparus decided to give some simple advice on how to deal with this scourge!

 Why do people get seasick?

-The answer is simple: incorrect work of some parts of the brain.
-The brain is a very clever and complex thing.
-Unfortunately, his work often fails.
-Seasickness as a result of such a failure.
+The answer is simple: incorrect functioning of some parts of the brain.
+The brain is a very cunning and complex thing.
+Unfortunately, its operation often fails.
 The brain incorrectly processes information about balance and your location in space.

 Your inner ear is a network of fluid-filled channels that are sensitive to gravity and movement.
 The inner ear is part of the vestibular system.
 Usually, the information sent from here to the brain corresponds to signals coming from other senses, such as vision.

-On the boat, everything stops converging: according to our eyes, we are stationary relative to our immediate surroundings, but the vestibular apparatus registers constant movement.
-Due to the mismatch of signals, the brain thinks that it has been…poisoned!
-Therefore, a natural reaction to imaginary "intoxication" and "poisoning" will be nausea, vomiting and dizziness.
+On a boat, everything stops coming together: according to our eyes, we are motionless relative to our immediate surroundings, but the vestibular system registers constant movement and rocking.
+Due to the discrepancy between the signals, the brain thinks that it has been... poisoned!
+Therefore, the natural reaction to imaginary “intoxication” and “poisoning” will be nausea, vomiting and dizziness.

-Why does the brain believe that the body is poisoned?
-Many toxins upset the balance, so the logical evolutionary response is to vomit when this system is damaged.
+Why does the brain think that the body is poisoned?
+Many toxins disrupt the central nervous system and affect the sense of balance, so vomiting is a logical evolutionary response when this system is damaged.

 Medicines for motion sickness